livecycle/preevy/site/docs/deploy-runtimes/kube-pod.md

 It's possible to customize the Kubernetes resources provisioned by the driver per environment.
 Use cases include, but are not limited to:

 - Customize the Docker Server image or the Docker Server configuration
-- Add labels/annotations to the provisioned resources, e.g, for selecting specific Kuebernetes nodes
+- Add labels/annotations to the provisioned resources, e.g, for selecting specific Kubernetes nodes
 - Provisioning additional resources per environment, e.g, a database server

 The resources are specified as [Kubernetes object specs](https://kubernetes.io/docs/concepts/overview/working-with-objects/#describing-a-kubernetes-object) in a single YAML file rendered from a [nunjucks template](https://mozilla.github.io/nunjucks/templating.html).
 The template file may contain multiple definitions separated by lines containing `---` (three dashes).